x

 I may have been chanting too much praise for Razertip’s pen but this one takes the top spot in every regard.
 This one is meant only for professional use.
 And getting this pen means that you are ready for some serious pyrography as well.

-It has a 60-watt wood burner which results in incredibly quick tip recovery time.
+It has a 60-watt wood burner which results in an incredibly quick tip recovery time.
 I feel as if I am using the Ferrari of pyrography pens.

-This pen can do incredibly detailed artwork on any medium, such as wood, gourds, leather and even paper.
+This pen can do incredibly detailed artwork on any medium, such as wood, gourds, leather, and even paper.
 And I didn’t have any problem with its reliability or safety.
-Especially because of its light weight and straightforward design.
+Especially because of its lightweight and straightforward design.

-But in all seriousness, as a new pyrographer I felt as if I didn’t deserve to use this for my small projects.
+But in all seriousness, as a new pyrographer, I felt as if I didn’t deserve to use this for my small projects.
 Using the same car analogy, it felt as if a Prius driver is driving a Ferrari on a street instead of a racetrack.

 Which Pyrography Pen You Should Use?